KevinMusgrave/record-keeper/README.md

         self._record_these = ["hardest_triplet_dist", "hardest_pos_pair_dist", "hardest_neg_pair_dist"]
 ```

 Then tell RecordKeeper the name of the list to read.
 RecordKeeper will log and save all the attributes described in the list.
+It'll search recursively too, if you have nested objects.
 ```python
 from torch.utils.tensorboard import SummaryWriter import record_keeper as record_keeper_package